anorrl/guides/mac.md

 If you are keeping Qt4 then you need to grab precompiled builds from a package manager like MacPorts or something like that since it WILL NOT build AND install (via the mpkg)

+You WILL need to rebuild the CoreScriptConverter app.

 ### What you will need
 - XCode 9
 - Patience